dongguanting/ARPO-anonymous/README.md

 ### 2. Fine-Tuning Model

-1. Download your SFT dataset from [🤗ARPO-SFT-54K](https://huggingface.co/datasets/dongguanting/ARPO-SFT-54K) and place it in `LLaMA-Factory-main/data/final_sft_edition9.json`.
+1. Download your SFT dataset and place it in `LLaMA-Factory-main/data/final_sft_edition9.json`.
 Define the dataset in `dataset_info.json`.

 2. Configure Training